Analytics206/project_template/README.md

 **How to Access:**
 1. Navigate to the web UI (http://localhost:3000) when services are running
 2. Click on "MongoDB Reports" in the navigation menu
-3. Use the filter options to refine your analysis

 ## 8. Data Validation and Analysis Utilities

-The NEW PROJECT NAME includes comprehensive data validation and analysis utilities in `src/agents_core/logging_utils.py`.
-These utilities help ensure data quality, perform temporal analysis, and validate MongoDB collections.

 ### Data Integrity Checking
 ```python